Looking back, life in the pre-WW2 days seems incredibly primitive, but pleasant in many ways.

 It was a time of great change and many new laws—and the beginning of big government.
 My parents, two independent individuals, had many heated discussions about the direction FDR's administration was taking the country.
 Then, only two decades after the end of WW1, war again erupted in Europe, and reports of Nazi Germany's take-overs began to fill the news.
 Serious news for most adults, and scary reading for a kid.

 So the news, even if was several days old, was very important, and was viewed as a condensed, but accurate, report of what was happening in our nation and the world—until war was declared and censoring became necessary to protect both our military and national secrets.
+This bit of tampering with our freedom of speech caused no protesting demonstrations.
+Movie newsreels showing dozens of burning warships and fighter planes plunging into the sea, were reason enough to live by the slogan, “Loose lips, sink ships.

 The Semi-weekly Farm News continued to provided the news for rural Texans until 1941, when it merged with the Dallas Morning News in its 99th year.
 Naturally the cost of upgrading our subscription to the Dallas Morning News was a sharp increase over that of the old Semi-weekly, and it didn't take Dad long to decide that the Dallas Morning News had little to offer someone making a living by following a plow.